HAIR MINERAL ANALYSIS – AN INTRODUCTION

-Doctors tend to use the hair mineral test in one of four basic ways:
+Doctors and nutritionists use the hair mineral test in one of six ways:

-Š Most mainstream doctors and others do not use hair testing at all.
+1. Not at all.
+Most mainstream doctors and many nutritionists never use hair mineral testing.
 They have been influenced by several widely-publicized, but seriously flawed studies that were designed to discredit hair mineral testing.
 These are discussed below.